An agency owner recently asked: “Is there an ideal number of clients for an agency? I’m trying to determine if we need

 I rarely want to fire clients—I like my clients.
 By raising prices each year, people self-select to drop—this makes room for new people at the higher prices.

 When you commit to an optimal cap of ~20 clients, you’ll keep bringing in new clients as a way to “fire” your smaller clients.
-(If the small clients are nice, it’s technically “refer away” rather than “fire.”)
+(If the small clients are otherwise good clients, you’re technically “referring them away” rather than “firing” them.)

 Question: How many clients do you want at your agency?